airbytehq/terraform-provider-airbyte/docs/resources/destination_postgres.md

 Optional:

+- `disable_type_dedupe` (Boolean) Disable Writing Final Tables.
+WARNING!
+The data format in _airbyte_data is likely stable but there are no guarantees that other metadata columns will remain the same in future versions.
+Default: false
 - `jdbc_url_params` (String) Additional properties to pass to the JDBC URL string when connecting to the database formatted as 'key=value' pairs separated by the symbol '&'. (example: key1=value1&key2=value2&key3=value3).
 - `password` (String, Sensitive) Password associated with the username.
-- `port` (Number) Default: 5432
+- `port` (Number) Port of the database.
+Default: 5432
-Port of the database.
+- `raw_data_schema` (String) The schema to write raw tables into
-- `schema` (String) Default: "public"
-The default schema tables are written to if the source does not specify a namespace.
+- `schema` (String) The default schema tables are written to if the source does not specify a namespace.
 The usual value for this field is "public".
+Default: "public"
 - `ssl_mode` (Attributes) SSL connection modes.
  <b>disable</b> - Chose this mode to disable encryption of communication between Airbyte and destination database
  <b>allow</b> - Chose this mode to enable encryption only when required by the source database